isomerpages/mci-m3-old/stories/muhammad-khairul-anwar-bin-abdul-hadi.md

 ---
-layout: leftnav-page-content
-title: Muhammad Khairul Anwar Bin Abdul Hadi, 34, founder of Bakes by NY
+title: 'Muhammad Khairul Anwar Bin Abdul Hadi, 34, founder of Bakes by NY'
 permalink: /inspirasisg/stories/muhammad-khairul-anwar-bin-abdul-hadi/
-breadcrumb: Muhammad Khairul Anwar Bin Abdul Hadi
+breadcrumb: 'Muhammad Khairul Anwar Bin Abdul Hadi'
-collection_name: inspirasisg

 ---

 ### **From ex-convict to the founder of a bakery**